-Details of dividends paid to holders of the Series D Preferred Stock during the year ended December 31, 2021 follow (in thousands):
+Details of dividends paid to holders of the Series D Preferred Stock during the year ended December 31, 2021 follow:

-Approved and Declared Date Record Date Payment Date Declared Dividend Shares Outstanding Div vidend Paid November 9, 2021 November 30, 2021 December 20, 2021 \$4,335.94 2,000 \$ 8,671,875
+Approved and Declared Date Record Date Payment Date Declared Dividend Shares Outstanding Div vidend Paid November 9, 2021 November 30, 2021 December 20, 2021 \$ 4,335.94 2,000 \$ 8,671,875

 DTC Series A Non-Cumulative Perpetual Preferred stock.
 Under a plan adopted by the Board of Directors, each Participant of DTC is required to own shares of DTC Series A preferred stock.
 The ownership of DTC preferred stock is reported as non-controlling interests in the consolidated financial statements.
-There was \$150,000,000 of DTC Series A preferred stock (1,500,000 shares at par value of \$100 per share) outstanding as of December 31, 2021 and 2020.
-Annual dividends are accrued based on the weighted-average rate of interest paid by the Company on required Participants' Fund deposits during the dividend period as disclosed in the DTC's rules.
-The 2021 annual dividend was approved and declared by the Board of Directors in December 2021 and February 2022 in the amounts of \$90,000 and \$45,000, respectively.
-The December 2021 dividend was paid on January 11, 2022 and the February 2022 dividend will be paid in March 2022, to the holders of DTC Series A Preferred stock during 2021.
-The 2020 annual dividend amount of \$480,000 was approved and declared by the Board of Directors in February 2021, and was paid in April 2021, to the holders of DTC Series A Preferred stock during 2020.
+There was \$150,000,000 of DTC Series A preferred stock (1,500,000 shares at par value of \$100 per share) outstanding as of December 31, 2022 and 2021.
+Dividends are subject to regulatory limitations and restrictions per the New York Banking Law and Federal Reserve Act and must be approved and declared by the Board of Directors.
+When declared, dividend amounts are based on the weighted-average rate of interest paid by the Company on required Participants' Fund deposits during the dividend period as disclosed in the DTC's rules.

+Details of dividends paid to holders of the DTC Series A Preferred Stock during the year ended December 31, 2022 follow: